openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 This section is primarily for if you receive an error: *The correct download file name cannot be established (device identifier not verified)*.

-> This message is given when the device is accessed through a communication channel, but the device ID through that channel does not match the ones obtained while accessing through a storage channel -- the software refuses to continue, to preserve data integrity.
+This message is given when the device is accessed through a communication channel, but the device ID through that channel does not match the ones obtained while accessing through a storage channel -- the software refuses to continue, to preserve data integrity.
 This could be caused by manually changing the contents of a drive (such as the data file or volume label), manually changing the device ID, or communication problems.

+1. Initially, try disconnecting and reconnecting the device.

-1. If the device contains useful data, as an initial priority, you can try to download the data manually as described in [Filesystem or data problems](#filesystem-or-data-problems).
+2. If the device contains useful data, as an initial priority, you can try to download the data manually as described in [Filesystem or data problems](#filesystem-or-data-problems).

-2. If every device you have tried has a similar issue, check that you are not running anti-virus/security software, or other software that could be interfering with device communication (such as software that interacts with hardware devices using a serial/COM port).
+3. If every device you have tried has a similar issue, check that you are not running anti-virus/security software, or other software that could be interfering with device communication (such as software that interacts with hardware devices using a serial/COM port).
 If in doubt, try the device on another computer without such software (e.g. a personal laptop).

-3. You should fully shutdown then restart your operating system (not just sleep/hibernate and resume, but fully shutdown and turn-off, before then restarting).
+4. You should fully shutdown then restart your operating system (not just sleep/hibernate and resume, but fully shutdown and turn-off, before then restarting).
 This will be help ensure there is no persistent driver issue.

-4. If problems persist, to help diagnose the issue, please obtain an [OmGUI Detailed Log](#omgui-detailed-log) as described above (if not already done so).
+5. If problems persist, to help diagnose the issue, please obtain an [OmGUI Detailed Log](#omgui-detailed-log) as described above (if not already done so).
 If the log entry contains `LOG: - MISMATCH:`, it indicates there is still an issue with device IDs not matching.

-5. To manually verify each source of the device's ID, with only a single connected device, please make a note of the following four numbers (these should be the same):
+6. To manually verify each source of the device's ID, with only a single connected device, please make a note of the following four numbers (these should be the same):

     1. *External ID:* The number written on the side of the device (AX3: the 4-6 digit number after the `17-` or `18-` prefix; AX6: 7-digit number that should start with a `60`).